thomaskcr/jocelyn/README.md

   Pure Blue (#0000FF or (0, 0, 255))

-  Followed by program as a general outline of the cell - don't need to be perfectly accurate
+  Followed by program as a general outline of the cell - don't need to be perfectly accurate.

+  **Note:** It is important when adding these to pay attention to the behavior of your image editor of choice.
+For example, in Gimp the paint brush will create "soft" edges instead of just setting all of the pixels to the value you selected.
+In Gimp make sure to use the pencil tool.

 - Redlines